Strike action in association football

-The following is a history of strike action in association football.
+Association football has a history of strike action, stretching from the 20th century to the 21st century and in several countries, including England, Italy, Norway, Portugal, Scotland, Spain, and the United States.

 History

 England

 During 1960 the Professional Footballers' Association (PFA), led by Jimmy Hill, organised a campaign seeking the abolition of the maximum wage, which then stood at £20 per week, and of the retain and transfer system.
 Following talks involving the PFA, the Football Association, the Football League and the Ministry of Labour, the Football League committee offered a gradual increase in the maximum to £30, taking place over five years.
 At a PFA meeting in London, 250 players voted unanimously for strike action.
 Two further meetings elsewhere in the country brought the total to 712 players, of whom 18 voted against strike action.
 On 9 January 1961 the League made a revised proposal, but PFA members rejected it by a three to one margin.
 On 18 January, three days before the planned strike, the parties agreed to an immediate abolition of the maximum wage and the strike was called off.

 In September 2011, players from Plymouth Argyle considered going on strike due to a dispute over unpaid wages.